 Joe Petrisko

-After a decade of teaching and hosting Milongas in the Washington DC Area, Joe retired to Buenos Aires in December 2006.
+After a decade of teaching and hosting Milongas in the Washington DC Area, Joe retired to Buenos Aires in September 2006.

 Ramu Pyreddy